Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 1. Workstations

-In present-day application these workstations are the typically computer numerical control (CNC) machine tools that perform machining operations on families of the parts.
-Flexible manufacturing systems are being designed with other types of the equipment including inspection stations, assembly works and sheet metal presses.
+In present-day applications, these workstations are typically computer numerical control (CNC) machine tools that perform machining operations on families of parts.
+Flexible manufacturing systems are being designed with other types of equipment, including inspection stations, assembly works, and sheet metal presses.
 The various workstations are

 - Machining canter’s